 Beyond the Basics

-With the right tools and resources, you’ll find it’s not so hard to eat healthy.
+With the right tools and resources, you’ll find it’s not so hard to eat healthily.
 You’ll even be able to get the kids involved in ways that are fun!